optimusgride/Software_for_E3D_AVEVA_users/README.md

 ## Pricing
 - this version is absolutely for free using for private and commercial use.
-- If you want to support my project, please do that in Patreon (link later)
+- to help fund my project, consider supporting me on Patreon, by the link:   https://patreon.com/Mydevelopments?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink

 ## Contact
 For questions, open an issue in this repository or email me at optimusgride@gmail.com.